andreagrioni/ag-codestories/vignettes/AG010_intro_atherosclerosis_leqvio.md

 ## Author's Note

-In this article, I've delved deep into the realm of cardiovascular disease, with a spotlight on atherosclerosis and the innovative approach of PCSK9 inhibition.
+In this article, I've looked into the realm of cardiovascular disease, with a spotlight on atherosclerosis and the innovative approach of PCSK9 inhibition.
 The insights presented are grounded in scientific studies and publicly accessible datasets.
 This is the result of the collective efforts of many, from public institutions to Novartis, and it reflects the dedication of these individuals to develop and bring efficacious drugs to the market for the benefit of all patients.
 Your feedback and thoughts are immensely appreciated.
 For further details or to get in touch with me, please visit my [personal page](https://andreagrioni.github.io).

 ## References and Literature

 For those interested in further details, here are some key references:

 1. Libby, P., Buring, J. E., Badimon, L., Hansson, G. K., Deanfield, J., Bittencourt, M. S., Tokgözoğlu, L., & Lewis, E. F. (2019).
 Atherosclerosis.
 Nature Reviews Disease Primers, 5(56). https://doi.org/10.1038/s41572-019-0106-z
 2. Roth, E. M., & Davidson, M. H. (2018).
 PCSK9 Inhibitors: Mechanism of Action, Efficacy, and Safety.
 Reviews in Cardiovascular Medicine, 19(S1), 31-46. https://doi.org/10.3909/ricm19S1S0002
 3. German, C. A., & Shapiro, M. D. (2019).
 Small Interfering RNA Therapeutic Inclisiran: A New Approach to Targeting PCSK9.
 BioDrugs. https://doi.org/10.1007/s40259-019-00399-6